fennel-ai/client/docs/pages/api-reference/expressions/struct/get.md

 ### Get

-Function to get a given field from a struct.
+Function to get the value of a given field from a struct.

 #### Parameters
 <Expandable title="field" type="str">